spree/spree/guides/src/content/developer/customization/authentication.md

 ## Login link

 <alert kind="warning">
   This is only applicable for Spree 4.0 and older.
-Spree 4.1 handles this out of the box.
+Spree 4.1 and newer releases handle this out of the box.
 </alert>

 To make the login link appear on Spree pages, you will need to modify